pacoispaco/paulcohen.se/content/about-this-site/index.md

-I have automated the publishing of the website with [github actions](https://github.com/features/actions) and set up my deployment pipline so that everytime I push to the master branch of the [github project](https://github.com/pacoispaco/paulcohen.se) for the website, Hugo automatically regenerates the entire website and if that goes well, then it is automatically deployed with [scp](https://www.ssh.com/ssh/scp/) to my
+I have automated the publishing of the website with [github actions](https://github.com/features/actions) and set up my deployment pipeline so that everytime I push to the master branch of the [github project](https://github.com/pacoispaco/paulcohen.se) for the website, Hugo automatically regenerates the entire website and if that goes well, then it is automatically deployed with [scp](https://www.ssh.com/ssh/scp/) to my